Alessandro Del Piero: 2007–2011: Return to Serie A and post-Calciopoli struggles

 Following Juventus's return to Serie A, Del Piero was locked in months of fractious negotiations over the signing of a new contract with Juventus' new management.
-After successfully negotiating a new contract till 30 June 2010, he was greeted with news of the birth of his first child, Tobias Del Piero.
+After successfully negotiating a new contract till 30 June 2010, he was greeted with news of the birth of his first child.
 This was quite a staggering turnaround in his fortunes, as only two weeks earlier, he was dropped by Claudio Ranieri for the Serie A match with Fiorentina, and was then axed from Roberto Donadoni's Italy squad for the games with Georgia and South Africa.

 On 15 December 2007, Del Piero scored two goals away at Lazio and was named to two consecutive Serie A teams of the week.
 In February 2008, he scored the winning goal for Juventus from a free-kick in a 1–0 Serie A home victory over Roma.
 On 6 April 2008, he set a new appearance record for Juventus, overtaking Gaetano Scirea's previous tally of 552 matches in all competitions.
 In April, he registered seven goals in five Serie A matches, including a hat-trick in a 0–4 away win over Atalanta.

 On the final weekend of the 2007–08 season, Del Piero scored a brace against Sampdoria in a 3–3 draw.
 These two goals were crucial, as it took him to 21 goals for the season, thus winning him the Capocannonieri prize in Serie A for the first time in his illustrious career, beating the likes of teammate David Trezeguet (20 goals) and Marco Borriello (19 goals), also matching his highest seasonal tally in Serie A since the 1997–98 season.
 He became only the second Italian ever to win consecutive Capocannoniere titles in two different leagues – former Juventus and 1982 World Cup hero Paolo Rossi being the other.
 (Coincidentally, Rossi also won the Capocannoniere titles like Del Piero – first in Serie B and then in Serie A).
 On 26 July, Del Piero was awarded the Scirea Award.
 Juventus finished the 2007–08 Serie A season in third place, which allowed them to qualify for the UEFA Champions League the following season.